ibnuadamsy/VSGAProject/README.md

 # VSGAProject
-This is My Project of Vocational School Graduate Academy (VSGA) by Kominfo RI Simple Website (CRUD) with PHP, JavaScript, Bootstrap, MySql
+This is My Project of Vocational School Graduate Academy (VSGA) by Kominfo RI.
+Simple Website (CRUD) with PHP, JavaScript, Bootstrap, MySql